Schnides123/simple-google-news/readme.txt

 1. This is a screenshot from my site, where I've used the shortcode to display news about Google.

+2. This is a screenshot from my site, where I've used the widget to display news about Google in my sidebar.

 == Changelog ==

+2.0.0 - Added widget functionality.
+You can now display Google News results in your sidebars.

 1.2.0 - Added the ability to sort results by date